VerdictAI

 Are cheap Amazon walking pads worth it, or should I spend more?

-How much deck length do I really need?
+How much incline do I actually need?